ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
-<h3>1.
-Do Not Use useCallback Blindly: LearnWhen, Why, and How to Use It - <a href="https://graydragneel.medium.com/do-not-use-usecallback-blindly-learnwhen-why-and-how-to-use-it-f81ea4a95a7e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.  useRef Isn’t Just for the DOM—Unlock Its Hidden Powers - <a href="https://graydragneel.medium.com/useref-isnt-just-for-the-dom-unlock-its-hidden-powers-f04431d21cd7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Gray`**

-<blockquote>React Hooks have revolutionized how we manage logic and side effects in functional components.
-Among them, useCallback is often…
+<blockquote>If you think useRef is just for grabbing DOM nodes—think again.
+This tiny React Hook packs more power than meets the eye.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Handling Forms — From Vanilla JS to React 19 useActionState hook - <a href="https://medium.com/@sakshamgarg142/handling-forms-from-vanilla-js-to-react-19-useactionstate-hook-aae85d9a5dc5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Master Web Development with a MERN Full Stack Course: Career Guide - <a href="https://medium.com/@bfreetosay/master-web-development-with-a-mern-full-stack-course-career-guide-7afab0ad38c6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saksham Garg`**
+✍️ **posted by `Admin`**

-<blockquote>When building web applications, one of the most common tasks developers face is handling forms.
-Whether it’s for login, registration, or…
+<blockquote>In today’s fast-paced internet world, web development is a smart and wise choice.
+It’s a skill that will continue to be useful and…
 Continue reading on Medium »</blockquote>

-<h3>3.
-React Forms are Easy… Until They Aren’t: My Journey with Sampark - <a href="https://siddsr0015.medium.com/react-forms-are-easy-until-they-arent-my-journey-with-sampark-38d44709f981?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ⚡ Mastering useMemo in React: Stop Wasting Renders! - <a href="https://graydragneel.medium.com/mastering-usememo-in-react-stop-wasting-renders-ca3f8b91a563?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Siddharth`**
+✍️ **posted by `Gray`**

-<blockquote>“It’s just a form.
-How hard could it be?”
+<blockquote>React is fast — but not magic.
+When your components grow complex or data-heavy, re-rendering can hurt performance.
+That’s where useMemo…
-That’s what I thought — until I built one that needed to adapt to multiple user roles, handle… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Building a Modular React + Redux Frontend (with a NestJS Backend)  - <a href="https://medium.com/@skher3318/building-a-modular-react-redux-frontend-with-a-nestjs-backend-c68475ddde50?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying Your React App on AWS  | Step-by-Step Tutorial for Beginners! - <a href="https://aws.plainenglish.io/deploying-your-react-app-on-aws-step-by-step-tutorial-for-beginners-fee531fe30e8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Cloud Guru`**

+<blockquote>Ever built a cool React app and wondered — “Now what?”
+ Well, it’s time to put it out into the world! 🌎
+ Let’s deploy that masterpiece to…
+Continue reading on AWS in Plain English »</blockquote>

+<h3>5.
+Fixing Keycloak Auto-Redirect on Refresh: A Complete Guide to Persistent Authentication in SPAs - <a href="https://er-raj-aryan.medium.com/fixing-keycloak-auto-redirect-on-refresh-a-complete-guide-to-persistent-authentication-in-spas-8f0688f074d5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shravani Kher`**
+✍️ **posted by `Er Raj Aryan`**

-<blockquote>So, your NestJS backend is humming along like a well-oiled server.
-But your frontend?
-It’s a bit of a tangled mess — props everywhere…
+<blockquote>If you’re building a frontend in React, Vue, or plain JavaScript using Keycloak for authentication, you’ve likely hit this frustrating…
 Continue reading on Medium »</blockquote>

-<h3>5. ⚡ 10 Tiny React Habits That Make a Big Difference (From a Dev Who Codes Daily) - <a href="https://medium.com/@beenakumawat9020_20475/10-tiny-react-habits-that-make-a-big-difference-from-a-dev-who-codes-daily-91e1f75ceeea?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Let’s be real — no one teaches you the little things.
-You learn them over time, often the hard way.
-Continue reading on Medium »</blockquote>

 <h3>6.
-How To Make Your Own Website In Simple Steps Using React.js — Part - <a href="https://medium.com/@jaydipkumarjha/how-to-make-your-own-website-in-simple-steps-using-react-js-part-bf1958b0d8a0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Reduced Load Time on Low-End Devices in a Next.js App Router Project - <a href="https://devangad.medium.com/how-i-reduced-load-time-on-low-end-devices-in-a-next-js-app-router-project-0b754ea2c6fe?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaytech`**
+✍️ **posted by `Angad Srivastav`**

-<blockquote>even if you are not from IT, You Can Build It…
+<blockquote>Let’s be real, optimizing for performance isn’t about slapping “lazy” on a component and calling it a day.
 Continue reading on Medium »</blockquote>

+<h3>7.
+5 things to remember when using useCallback in React - <a href="https://medium.com/devmap/5-things-to-remember-when-using-usecallback-in-react-e6a31a4cf1fa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shipra Sootel`**

+<blockquote>In React development, one common cause of unnecessary re-renders is the re-creation of functions on every render.
+React’s useCallback hook…
+Continue reading on Devmap »</blockquote>

+<h3>8.
+Introducing JS Explain: Your Interactive Guide to Mastering JavaScript - <a href="https://medium.com/@topusaiful0/introducing-js-explain-your-interactive-guide-to-mastering-javascript-856593695057?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `S M Saiful Alom`**

+<blockquote>Are you tired of jumping between scattered resources just to understand a single JavaScript concept?
+Meet JS Explain — a modern…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
-<h3>1.
-From React to Next.js: How I Improved Performance, SEO, and Developer Velocity on Real Projects - <a href="https://medium.com/@vigneshuthra/from-react-to-next-js-how-i-improved-performance-seo-and-developer-velocity-on-real-projects-d94957039346?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.  useRef Isn’t Just for the DOM—Unlock Its Hidden Powers - <a href="https://graydragneel.medium.com/useref-isnt-just-for-the-dom-unlock-its-hidden-powers-f04431d21cd7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vignesh Uthrapathy`**
+✍️ **posted by `Gray`**

-<blockquote>As a front-end developer, I’ve spent years working with React, AngularJS, and other tools to build fast, modern web applications.
-But as…
+<blockquote>If you think useRef is just for grabbing DOM nodes—think again.
+This tiny React Hook packs more power than meets the eye.
 Continue reading on Medium »</blockquote>

-<h3>2.
-Do Not Use useCallback Blindly: LearnWhen, Why, and How to Use It - <a href="https://graydragneel.medium.com/do-not-use-usecallback-blindly-learnwhen-why-and-how-to-use-it-f81ea4a95a7e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚡ Mastering useMemo in React: Stop Wasting Renders! - <a href="https://graydragneel.medium.com/mastering-usememo-in-react-stop-wasting-renders-ca3f8b91a563?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Gray`**

-<blockquote>React Hooks have revolutionized how we manage logic and side effects in functional components.
-Among them, useCallback is often…
+<blockquote>React is fast — but not magic.
+When your components grow complex or data-heavy, re-rendering can hurt performance.
+That’s where useMemo…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Tailwind.config.js File Not Found?
-Here’s How Tailwind CSS v4 Fixes It - <a href="https://medium.com/@mudeeshatharindudilshan/tailwind-config-js-file-not-found-heres-how-tailwind-css-v4-fixes-it-aaf616f6787a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fixing Keycloak Auto-Redirect on Refresh: A Complete Guide to Persistent Authentication in SPAs - <a href="https://er-raj-aryan.medium.com/fixing-keycloak-auto-redirect-on-refresh-a-complete-guide-to-persistent-authentication-in-spas-8f0688f074d5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mudeesha Tharindu Dilshan`**
+✍️ **posted by `Er Raj Aryan`**

-<blockquote>If you’ve recently upgraded to Tailwind CSS v4 and encountered a missing tailwind.config.js file, don’t panic—this is by design!
+<blockquote>If you’re building a frontend in React, Vue, or plain JavaScript using Keycloak for authentication, you’ve likely hit this frustrating…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Simple Cloud File Storage with UploadThing, Next.js 15 & MongoDB: A Practical Guide - <a href="https://medium.com/@uyiosazeeirvin/simple-cloud-file-storage-with-uploadthing-next-js-15-mongodb-a-practical-guide-6ffc4019ac8f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Reduced Load Time on Low-End Devices in a Next.js App Router Project - <a href="https://devangad.medium.com/how-i-reduced-load-time-on-low-end-devices-in-a-next-js-app-router-project-0b754ea2c6fe?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Irvin`**
+✍️ **posted by `Angad Srivastav`**

-<blockquote>Uploading and storing files in the cloud is a feature almost every modern app needs whether it’s profile pictures, portfolios, receipts…
+<blockquote>Let’s be real, optimizing for performance isn’t about slapping “lazy” on a component and calling it a day.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Ketika Header Jadi Jalan Pintas: Bypass Middleware Next.js dengan CVE-2025–29927 - <a href="https://medium.com/@algiatiana/ketika-header-jadi-jalan-pintas-bypass-middleware-next-js-dengan-cve-2025-29927-53dd83de2b15?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Managing Two Frontend Apps with One Monorepo — A Practical Next.js Setup - <a href="https://medium.com/@techbysundaram/managing-two-frontend-apps-with-one-monorepo-a-practical-next-js-setup-b518cf390d24?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Algi Atian Akhyar`**
+✍️ **posted by `Techbysundaram`**

-<blockquote>Next.js adalah framework open-source yang dikembangkan oleh Vercel, dirancang untuk membangun aplikasi React dengan dukungan fitur kaya…
+<blockquote>A step-by-step guide to setting up a monorepo that contains two separate Next.js projects using modern tooling.
 Continue reading on Medium »</blockquote>

 <h3>6.
+Monorepos: Why More Teams Are Building Together, In One Place - <a href="https://medium.com/@techbysundaram/monorepos-why-more-teams-are-building-together-in-one-place-9774d124c9a3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Techbysundaram`**

+<blockquote>In software development, structure is strategy.
+As teams grow, and services multiply, managing code across many repositories can quickly…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Vue.js vs React.js vs Angular: A Developer’s Perspective in 2025 - <a href="https://medium.com/@techbysundaram/vue-js-vs-react-js-vs-angular-a-developers-perspective-in-2025-f655db5afea7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Techbysundaram`**

+<blockquote>Choosing the right JavaScript framework or library is one of the most important decisions developers face.
+With so many options available…
+Continue reading on Medium »</blockquote>

-Actually how does work React Awesome framework Next.Js - <a href="https://abdullahshayed.medium.com/actually-how-does-work-react-awesome-framework-next-js-eb3932bdd23e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+The Ultimate Guide to React Server Components in Next.js (RSC) - <a href="https://meetpan1048.medium.com/the-ultimate-guide-to-react-server-components-in-next-js-rsc-7cbd8db33b63?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Meet`**

+<blockquote>✨ Why React Server Components (RSC) Are a Big Deal
+Continue reading on Medium »</blockquote>

+<h3>9.
+Fixing Swagger UI JSON Path Issue in Next.js + Elysia: A Practical Guide - <a href="https://medium.com/@hammadwasi/fixing-swagger-ui-json-path-issue-in-next-js-elysia-a-practical-guide-2569ea99ed94?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdullah Shayed `**
+✍️ **posted by `Hammad Wasi`**

-<blockquote>As a Developer why you must learn NEXT.JS ?
+<blockquote>When embedding an Elysia backend inside a Next.js app, you might encounter an issue where Swagger UI fetches the JSON spec from…
 Continue reading on Medium »</blockquote>

 <br/>